 The VA gathered information from each facility, including the number of appointments scheduled, the number of requested appointments on each facility’s electronic wait list and the number of newly enrolled veteran patients who have not yet been scheduled for an appointment.
 The VA also gathered data about average wait times for both new and established patients for mental health, primary care, and specialty care at each facility.

-Our medical malpractice attorneys of Slack & Davis understand the complex variables involved in VA medical claim cases and offer the expertise, resources and diligence necessary to determine how to proceed with the claim.
-For more information on how we can help contact Slack & Davis at 877.279.9126 or visit http://www.slackdavis.com.
+Our medical malpractice attorneys of Slack Davis Sanger understand the complex variables involved in VA medical claim cases and offer the expertise, resources and diligence necessary to determine how to proceed with the claim.
+For more information on how we can help contact Slack Davis Sanger at 888.409.8046.

 How to File a Claim